Check Out below Video on "When to See a Doctor for Shoulder Pain" by Dr Nivedita Page (MBBS,MD,FIPM,FIAPM).

 If shoulder pain is creating problem in daily activities, such as dressing, washing and driving, occupational therapy is recommended to reduce strain on your shoulder.
 The therapy helps you to regain your independence by showing you how to change your movements to help prevent pain continuing or returning.

-Steroid injections in joint can give quick relief from shoulder pain.
+Epidural injections in joint can give quick relief from shoulder pain.
 It is given with local anaesthesia.
-The steroid injections can help to reduce inflammation and allows you to move your shoulder more comfortably.
+The Epidural injections can help to reduce inflammation and allows you to move your shoulder more comfortably.

 It also helps to make your physiotherapy exercises easier, but you shouldn’t use your shoulder for anything too strenuous for the first two days after an injection.

 It is useful for the treatment of frozen shoulder.
 Sterile water is injected into the joint capsule can help stretch the tissue and make it easier to move the joint.

 It is useful for the treatment of frozen shoulder.
 In this procedure, a general anaesthetic is given to you to make you unconscious.
 Then your pain doctor moves your shoulder joint in different directions, to help loosen the tightened tissue.